-Report on at least two career pathways related to intended major.
+Report on findings from interview with teaching professional and reflect on what was learned.
 Identify educational goals and appropriate transfer patterns based on career pathways.
-Apply theoretical models of decision making to the process of selecting a major, transfer institution, or alternative training programs.
+Apply theoretical models of decision making to the process of selecting a program of study, transfer institution, or alternative training programs.